Recommended reading for the serious sportsman-conservationist

 A good book provides escape and inspires us when we can’t get outdoors.
-So, to celebrate World Book Day, we’re giving you a peek at just a few of the conservation classics on our shelves.
+Here’s a peek at just a few of the conservation classics on our shelves.

 Steve Kline, TRCP’s director of government relations, enjoys reading thousand-page historical biographies when he’s not in a duck blind, but his recommendation is not going to make you go bleary-eyed.
 This children’s book is about a crab who escapes the National Aquarium to clean up the Chesapeake Bay with friendly fowl and flounder, you do it.